 Ding!
 It's a no brainer; if the program works for that nearby school district, it will probably work for yours.

-Each time educators look into programs such as Timez Attack (a Big Brainz/Imagine Learning program for math fluency), they naturally want to know what its success has been over time.
+Each time educators look into programs such as Timez Attack (part of Imagine Math Facts, a product for math fluency), they naturally want to know what its success has been over time.

 To address learning outcomes, Imagine Learning regularly provides data gathered from previous trials.

-Using the Big Brainz video game as an example, data show 95 percent of students become fluent in grade-level math skills after a short time on the program.
+Using Imagine Math Facts as an example, data show 95 percent of students become fluent in grade-level math skills after a short time on the program.